BUSINESS GREEN CARD

 - You are seeking to enter the U.S. to work for that same company as a manager or executive;

 - The U.S. employer has been doing business for at least one year.

 Investment immigrant visas are given each year to approximately 10,000 people who plan to do business that will help the United States and create at least ten full-time jobs.
 These jobs must be for either (1) U.S. citizens, (2) lawful permanent residents, or (3) noncitizens who are allowed to work, other than the applicant or their immediate family.
-The investment amount needed is $1 million, but that number may be reduced if the investment is made in rural parts of the country, or areas where jobs are needed.
-Within two years of obtaining a Green Card, the applicant must prove that they have actually made most or all of the investment and that at least ten full-time jobs have been created in a business that operates for two years or more.
+The investment amount needed is $1 million, but that number may be reduced if the investment is made in rural parts of the country or areas where jobs are needed.
+Within two years of obtaining a Green Card, the applicant must prove that they have actually made most or all of the investment and that at least ten full-time jobs have been created in a business that has operated for two years or more.